garrandall/popular-music-data/tracks/breathe-blu-cantrell-sean-paul.md

 For real you make me know and
 I will be there for you
 But me know i'm not a fear to you
-Stand up like a man and not be there cuz i care for you Long time telling you
+Stand up like a man and not be there cuz I care for you Long time telling you
 No other girl can compare to you
 Woman if you leave me now